fastai makes deep learning with PyTorch faster, more accurate, and easier

 Note that JPEG decoding can be a bottleneck, particularly if you have a fast GPU.
 You can optionally install an optimized JPEG decoder as follows (Linux):

-conda uninstall --force jpeg -y conda install -c conda-forge libjpeg-turbo CC="cc -mavx2" pip install --no-cache-dir -U --force-reinstall pillow-simd
+conda uninstall --force jpeg libtiff -y conda install -c conda-forge libjpeg-turbo CC="cc -mavx2" pip install --no-cache-dir -U --force-reinstall --no-binary :all: --compile pillow-simd

 pip install fastai